-Because engine temperature can increase the displayed temperature, temperature readings are slowly updated when vehicle speed is below 20 mph (30 km/h).
+Because the ambient temperature sensor is located underhood, engine temperature can influence the displayed temperature, therefore, temperature readings are slowly updated when the vehicle speed is below 20 mph (30 km/h) or during stop and go driving.

-GARAGE DOOR OPENER
+GARAGE DOOR OPENER - IF EQUIPPED

-The HomeLink® Universal Transceiver replaces up to three remote controls (hand held transmitters) that operate devices such as garage door openers, motorized gates, or home lighting.
+The HomeLink[®] Universal Transceiver replaces up to three remote controls (hand held transmitters) that operate devices such as garage door openers, motorized gates, or home lighting.
 It triggers these devices at the push of a button.
 The Universal Transceiver operates off your vehicle's battery and charging system; no batteries are needed.

-80d3137a For additional information on HomeLink®, call 1-800-355-3515, or on the internet at www.homelink.com.
+For additional information on HomeLink[®], call 1-800-355-3515, or on the internet at www.homelink.com.